The importance of the realistic care plan; Adoption v Long term care plan

 The case of Re B (A Child) [2013] UKSC 33 discussed in our previous blog:

-the Supreme Court stated that adoption is the ‘last resort’ and only permissible if ‘nothing else will do’.
-It also stressed that the child’s welfare is paramount and that the child’s interests include being brought up by the parents and wider family unless the overriding requirements of the child’s welfare is such that is not possible.
+In this case the Supreme Court stated that adoption is the ‘last resort’ and only permissible if ‘nothing else will do’.
+It also stressed that the child’s welfare is paramount and that the child’s interests include being brought up by the parents and wider family unless the overriding requirements of the child’s welfare is such that it is not possible.

 https://caselaw.nationalarchives.gov.uk/ewca/civ/2024/948